adamMartin23/CS4013_Project/README.md

 Student password is (passwordStudent) regardless of the entered ID.

 If you are a student:
-You can then use any of the prompted messages to see your transcript, or grades.
+You can then use any of the prompted messages to see your transcript, modules, etc.

 If you are a department:
 You can then use any of the prompted messages to see students transcript, grades, add modules/programs/grades etc.